afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/Background/Concepts.md

 [6']
 ![concentration and conductivity](https://github.com/afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/blob/main/Background/Images/concentration%20%26%20conductivity.jpeg)

+## Al-BSF: band diagram & potential barrier height
-- A P-type silicon wafer has an acceptor concentration Na= 2×1016 cm-3.
+A P-type silicon wafer has an acceptor concentration Na= 2×1016 cm-3.
 The wafer is made into an Al-BSF solar cell.
 During the process, the cell is heated to diffuse aluminium from the back contact into silicon, creating a p+ layer at the rear of the cell with an acceptor concentration of Na+ = 4×1018 cm-3.<br>
 a) Draw and label a band diagram for the rear of the cell and explain how the BSF helps improve the performance of the solar cell.[7'] <br>
 [7'] <br>